 The Group Properties dialog box appears.

-- Provide the required information and any additional information you want to input.
+- Enter the required information, with additional information you want to input.

 Adding users or assigning privileges to the group

-Use privileges to control what certain groups and users can do in the Workflow Manager application.
-Privileges are assigned to groups via the Workflow Manager Administrator.
+Privileges control what you want to allow certain groups and users to do in the Workflow Manager application.
+These privileges are assigned to groups via that administrator.

-- On the Group Properties dialog box, browse to the Users or Privileges tab.
+- On the Group Properties dialog box, navigate to the Users or Privileges tab.